Endermandels/Meta-Math/README.md

 Player changed the game files or somehow made an illegal game state.

+#### TITLES

+NOTE: Developer View!

+- Flag          (FLG)

+Used for marking the last answer in a sequence correctly.

+- Wrong         (WR)

+Used for marking an answer as incorrect.

 ### TODOS

 Each TODO item should be formatted like so: